-- 2. Instructions for the proper use of the device and its weight stature capacities must also be prominently displayed on the device.
-Use of the device may be prohibited if, in the opinion of the Carrier's personnel, the infant exceeds the prescribed capacity limits. - 3.
+- b.
+Instructions for the proper use of the device and its weight stature capacities must also be prominently displayed on the device.
+Use of the device may be prohibited if, in the opinion of the Carrier's personnel, the infant exceeds the prescribed capacity limits. - c.
 The device shall at all times be properly secured in a seat adjacent to an accompanying adult who is familiar with the proper method of releasing the infant from the device.
-The device may not be located: - a.
-In an emergency exit row; or, - b.
-In a seat which would prevent access to emergency or safety equipment; or - c.
-In a seat where it will block access by a person to the aisle, so it may only be placed in a window seat. - 4.
+The device may not be located: - (a) In an emergency exit row; or, - (b) In a seat which would prevent access to emergency or safety equipment; or

+- (c) In a seat where it will block access by a person to the aisle, so it may only be placed in a window seat. - d.
 The adult travelling with the infant must provide the device.
-The Carrier assumes no responsibility for the provisions of approved restraint devices described above.

-- (c) Infant Seating

-- 1. There must not be more persons seated in a row than there are oxygen masks.

-- 2. Confirmed revenue passengers are not permitted to use Infant Restraint Devices unless they possess a valid infant ticket for the child.
-Baby-booster or cuddle seats are not acceptable as Infant Restraint Devices.

-- (11) Pre-planned oxygen service

-- (a) Passenger Supplied Oxygen
+The Carrier assumes no responsibility for the provisions of approved restraint devices described above. - Infant Seating - a.
+There must not be more persons seated in a row than there are oxygen masks. - b.
+Confirmed revenue passengers are not permitted to use Infant Restraint Devices unless they possess a valid infant ticket for the child.
+Baby-booster or cuddle seats are not acceptable as Infant Restraint Devices. - k) Pre-planned oxygen service - 1.
+Passenger Supplied Oxygen